Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - Scythe (Scimitar)
 - Attunement

+**Lifesteal**: Whenever you hit a target with _Cull_ you regain hit points equal to half your proficiency bonus

-**Blood runes**: The head of the scythe is filled a hundred small black runes, whenever you score a take down one of the runes becomes red.
-Whenever you want to sell the cull, its value increses by 20 gold for every rune that glows.
+**Blood runes**: The head of the scythe is filled a hundred small black runes, whenever you score a takedown one of the runes becomes red.
+Whenever you want to sell the cull, its value increses by 10 gold for every rune that glows.

 ---